-While exploring new business opportunities and creating new revenue channels, the Bank aims to continue to expand its corporate lending business by leveraging on its existing clientele with good track record and acquire targeted new corporate clients in growth and resilient sectors.
-This includes driving higher market and wallet share by offering competitive pricing and attractive terms as well as innovative product features.
+In addition, the Bank will also continue to employ strategies to achieve strong balance sheet growth aimed to expand corporate lending leveraging on growth of existing clientele and on-boarding of new clientele with good track record in growth sectors.
+This also includes higher market and wallet share by offering competitive pricing and attractive terms as well as innovative product features.

-The Bank will also continue to work closely to fulfil our customers' needs to remain competitive, comprehensive and relevant.
-In addition, the Bank will continue to expand on the new business channels and grow fee income segment through foreign exchange related transactions and transactional banking services by expanding wallet share.
+The Bank is committed to work closely with our valued customers to respond in their needs of new ways of working to remain competitive, comprehensive and stay relevant.
+Additionally, the Bank will continue to grow and expand on new business channels to seek higher fee income segment through foreign exchange and transactional banking services by achieving higher wallet share.

-The Bank will continue to focus on developing its operational excellence and efficiency, adopting prudent and responsible financing practices, while upholding strong corporate governance and ethical compliance culture as well as sound and robust risk management practices.
-Given the challenging market environment, the Bank's treasury and capital market operations will continue to ensure that risk management and liquidity positions remain strong.
+The Bank will continue to focus on developing its operational excellence and efficiency, adopting prudent and responsible financing practices, while upholding strong corporate governance, coupled with strong ethical and strict compliance culture to ensure sound and robust risk management practices.

+Given the challenging and volatile market environment, Bank's treasury and capital market operations will continue to ensure that risk management and liquidity positions remain strong.